Tsuru4/rust_practice_projects/README-2.md

 # Future Work

 - Expand the fibonacci function.
 It shouldn't be this slow.
 Clearly my process is inefficient.
-- Recapitalize the shuffled word.
+- Add to the shuffle function to recapitalize the shuffled words.